BJP names Droupadi Murmu, Oppn picks Yashwant Sinha as presidential candidates | Politics

 ''Millions of people, especially those who have experienced poverty and faced hardships, derive great strength from the life of Smt.
 Droupadi Murmu Ji.
 Her understanding of policy matters and compassionate nature will greatly benefit our country,'' Modi tweeted.

-Considered a soft-spoken and affable leader who comes from Mayurbhanj, one of the more backward regions of Odisha, Murmu has held various positions in the party rising through the ranks and was a minister in the state when the BJP was in alliance with the ruling Biju Janata Dal.
+Considered soft-spoken and affable, the leader, who comes from Mayurbhanj, one of the more backward regions of Odisha, has held various positions in the party, rising through the ranks, and was a minister in the state when the BJP was in alliance with the ruling Biju Janata Dal (BJD).

+The BJD, which stayed away from the opposition meet, welcomed the announcement.

+''Congratulations Smt DraupadiMurmu on being announced as candidate of NDA for the country’s highest office.
+I was delighted when Hon’ble PM Narendra Modi ji discussed this with me.
+It is indeed a proud moment for people of Odisha,'' BJD chief and Odisha Chief Minister Naveen Patnaik tweeted.

+Murmu said she was surprised as well as delighted by the announcement.

-Incidentally, her name was also doing the rounds for the BJP's likely choice for the top constitutional post in 2017 but Kovind then emerged as its pick.
+Incidentally, her name was also doing the rounds for the BJP's likely choice for the top constitutional post in 2017.

 Opposition leaders, who gathered at the Parliament annexe for the meeting convened by NCP chief Sharad Pawar to decide on a common candidate for the much-discussed presidential election, unanimously agreed on Sinha's name.